Misterio77/drupal-12factor/README.md

 Check `web/sites/default/settings.php` for more info.
-All the options to install a site are configured with sane defaults and can be overwritten through environment variables, this is to ensure that `drush si` does not need to write a single line to it.
-If an escape hatch is needed, you can add a `local.settings.php` to the root of the project, it will be read after the default one.
+All the options to install a site are configured with sane defaults and can be overwritten through environment variables, I try to ensure that Drupal does not need to write a single line to it during installation.
+If an escape hatch is needed, you can add a `local.settings.php` in the state folder, it will be read after the default one.

 # Usage

-Check [this doc](./docs/env-vars.md) for the relevant environment variables you can use; there's a lot environment variables if you want to use a different database or more granular control over the state locations.
+Check [this doc](./docs/env-vars.md) for the relevant environment variables you can use; there's a lot of environment variables if you want to use a different database or more granular control over the state locations.

 **Important**: the project, by default, uses the `data` directory next to your